 - The oldest book in this historical collection is Georgii Agricolae De re Metallica Libri XII from 1561.

 - These books and periodicals can be consulted in the library on request.

-- A permission of the University Librarian is necessary for old prints (books printed before 1801).
+- A permission of a university librarian is necessary for old prints (books printed before 1801).

 How do I find a book in the Library?

-- Once you have found the item(s) you are looking for the catalogue lists basic details such as author, title, year of publication.
+- Once you have found the item(s) you are looking for the catalogue lists basic details such as the author, title or year of publication.

 - To find more details about the item(s) just click on the title of the book.

-- This takes you to the detailed screen which will tell you location (the Library site) of the item, and where on the shelf to find it (call number, shelfmark).
+- This takes you to the detailed screen which will tell you the location (the Library site) of the item, and where to find it on the shelf (call number, shelfmark).

 - You will also get information about a number of copies of the item, copy status (availability) etc.